isomerpages/moh-hcc/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: SG Healthcare Corps
-description: Brief site description here
+description: Welcome to the SG Healthcare Corps
 image: /images/isomer-logo.svg
 permalink: /
-notification: Thank you for your interest in the Corps. *We are currently experiencing a high number of enquiries.*
+notification: Thank you for your interest in the Corps.
 sections:
     - hero:
         title: Join the SG Healthcare Corps